Who is eligible to enter?

 SEJ Awards for Carmody Investigative, Beat, Explanatory, Feature Story and Carson Book:

-- First Place: $500, trophy, certificate, discount to attend the annual conference
+- First Place: $500, trophy, certificate and discount to attend the annual conference

 - Second Place: $250, certificate and discount to attend the annual conference